Gamadril/twiboot-ch32v003/README.md

 # twiboot-ch32v003
 ### I2C Bootloader for WCH CH32V003 (RISC-V)

 This is a I2C bootloader for the CH32V003, designed to be **portably built** using standard system toolchains (e.g., `apt install gcc-riscv64-unknown-elf`).
 The protocol spec follows the original twiboot version for AVR with one exception: all addresses are 32-bit instead of 16-bit.

+You can use https://github.com/Gamadril/twiboot-flasher as flasher tool.

 ## Key Features
 - **Standalone build**: No WCH EVT/SDK required; minimal register map in [`ch32v00x.h`](ch32v00x.h)